Please send any suggestions and comments.

 (Adapted from Wes Burgess, p.66, 70)

-are combined with other positive lifestyle changes, it may be possible to further reduced symptoms by 50 to 90%.
+When these lifestyle changes are combined with other positive actions, it may be possible to further reduce symptoms by 50 to 90%.
 This would effectively take one out of the range of a clinical diagnosis of bipolar disorder.
 As outlined, this can be accomplished by many without medication.

-Gary Sachs, M.D., Director of the Bipolar Clinic and Research Program, Massachusetts General Hospital states that "The answer to the problems that bipolar disorder causes are not all medication-related.
-A healthy lifestyle, adopting an exercise program, not only helps regulate your circadian rhythms but can help you reach your life goals."
+Gary Sachs, M.D., director of the Bipolar Clinic and Research Program, Massachusetts General Hospital, states that, "The answer to the problems that bipolar disorder causes are not all medication-related.
+A healthy lifestyle and adopting an exercise program not only helps regulate your circadian rhythms, but can help you reach your life goals."

 Treatment for Bipolar Disorder: Medications